Ginga1402/Aira_Virtual_Voice_Assistant-Talk_with_AI/README.md

 ## Usage
 The application features an intuitive command-line interface.
 Simply speak your query, and the assistant will generate and vocalize a response.

+Aira ✨ User Interface Demo
+A glimpse into Aira’s intuitive interface, showcasing the seamless conversion.

 ## Contributing
 Contributions to this project are welcome!
 If you have ideas for improvements, bug fixes, or new features, feel free to open an issue or submit a pull request.